fords/Cantina_assessment/README.md

 ## ASSUMPTION
 When identifier selector is used and valid, the program displays the selector part, finishes running and exits

-When class has the same name, first class is used
+When classes have the same name when class selector is used, first class is used

 When invalid selector is used, the program exits